pidge1014/SRD20.Path.V.1.5/Exalted_StartingRules.md

 Even the great schools on the mountains around sacred valley value their students from the Kazan clan to build and maintain their structures.

 *Alternate aspects and Cores* :  Your Core is where your power comes from, and typically represents an unaltered source of natural Madra.
 The Wei Clan, for example, refer to their core as a White Fox core, but it is in truth the emodyment of the dream and light energy that their homes are bathed in each morning.
 There are many types of Madra in the greater world, and once your become a copper and can absorb the madra of the outside world, your core will become attuned to one source.
-Some sources not commonly seen in the Sacred Valley, that certainly exist.  (there are an infinite number it seems) Sword Madra - (Fire/Earth/Wood, all charms must be focused on or involve your sword in some way) Shadow Madra - (Air/Wood)
-Pure Madra - (All) Under strange circumstances, a copper may not cycle natural madra into their core.
-Should they chose to do this, their core remains pure and unbound by an element.
-All charms cost more essence than normal, and you can never channel ambient madra to recover essence.
-In addition, you will never advance your core without a natural treasure of pure madra to push it forward.
-Pure madra also does not function like other essence and its techniques more often than not, wash away other charms before them.

-* **Recharging Essence (Madra)** : In addition to regaining essence per the normal rules, it is possible to channel ambient energy that matches your characters core.
+*Recharging Essence (Madra)* : In addition to regaining essence per the normal rules, it is possible to channel ambient energy that matches your characters core.
 It is also possible to leverage available essence directly from the environment.
 In order to recharge your essence, you must cycle the ambient energy into your core.
 When you spend essence, you are channeling madra from your core to power your charm.
 Cycling ambient energy back into your core rewards you a number of essence points equal to what the game master says is available in the area.
 It can be close to 0 or more madra then you can spend per round, depending on the environment.
 You can, in fact, create an environment that generates the energy you need.
-Should you have a fire aspected core, sitting by a campfire would allow you access to fire madra.
+Should you have a fire aspected core, sitting or fighting by a campfire would allow you access to fire madra.
-Apart from a setting that is naturally producing madra compatable for your core, natural treasures can also be used to both recharge and advance your core.
+Apart from a setting that is naturally producing madra compatable with your own, natural treasures can also be used to both recharge and advance your core.
 It is said that a sacred fruit, refined by a sufficiently skilled artist, can bring someone from copper to jade.
 Certainly such rumors are nonsense.

 * Unaspected Charms :  Your unaspected charms still manifest with the elements associated with your core.
 This very likely has not just a visual change, but a change in effect.
 For example, a core of sword madra isn't going to aid a sword users body in the same way an earth core would aid their body.
 Charms will typically work as written, but may have additional effects or situations where they are especially useful.